tiago-lam/system-design-notes/Stream-Messaging/stream_messaging.md

 ### Change Data Capture (CDC)
 Messaging systems are suitable for the delivery of CDC since it can capture the data that has changed and replicate the change to other systems.
 **Obs.:** CDC is the process of capturing all the data that has changed in a database, and replicate only the changes in another database

+### Complex Event Processing (CEP)
+In these systems the relationship between queries and data is reversed to what we see in databases.
+CEP systems stores queries and when data flows from the streams it looks for a query that matches a pattern.

+### Approximation as optimization
+Stream analytics systems uses probability algorithms for approximation results.
+It is a practice used to optimize memory usage.